usethesource/rascal/src/org/rascalmpl/courses/Recipes/Basic/Quine/Quine.md

 is a computer program that takes no input and produces a copy of its own source code.
 A quine is also called a _self-replicating_ or _self-reproducing_ program.

-At the http://www.nyx.net/~gthompso/quine.htm[Quine Page] you can find hundreds of quines in many different programming languages.
+At the [Quine Page](http://www.nyx.net/~gthompso/quine.htm) you can find hundreds of quines in many different programming languages.

 Learning about quines, is about learning how to quote and escape symbols in strings.